DummyForms/.github/profile/README.md

 1. **Sign up or log in** at [dummyforms.com](https://dummyforms.com)
 2. Click **“Create New Form”**
-3. Customize with drag‑and‑drop fields like text, multiple‑choice, uploads, etc.
+3. Customize with click‑and‑drop fields like text, multiple‑choice, uploads, etc.
 4. Preview, publish, and share your form link or embed code.
 5. Track responses and metrics in real time.